survivejs/webpack-book/manuscript/developing_with_webpack/04_configuring_hmr.md

 ## Implementing the HMR Interface

 It is possible to implement the HMR interface through a global known as `module.hot` exposed by webpack.
-It provides updates through a function known as `module.hot.accept`.
-It's first parameter will accept a path to watch for updates while the latter will accept a function where to deal with the hot update.
-That's where we can reload the module and patch out application.
+It provides updates through a function known as `module.hot.accept(<path to watch>, <handler>)`.
+It is that handler portion that is interesting as we need to patch the application there.
 In this case it is enough to replace the old DOM node with a newer one as we receive updates.

 The following implementation illustrates the idea:

 **app/index.js**